ptrkhh/on-prem-training/SETUP-GUIDE.md

 This configures:
 - rclone sync from GCS to GDrive (bandwidth limited to 100 Mbps)
 - Cron job at 4 AM daily
-- Slack alerts on failure
+- Telegram alerts on failure
 - Incremental sync (only new files)

 ### Manual Data Sync